 Regardless of applications, GaN requires good crystal quality films.
-Several epitaxial methods have been suggested to obtain better crystal quality of GaN, such as hydride vapor phase epitaxy (HVPE), metal-organic chemical vapor deposition (MOCVD), molecular-beam epitaxy (MBE), and pulsed laser deposition (PLD).
-Some were summarized by Denis et al. [32], Nasser et al. [33] and Qiang [34], and a summary of several methods to grow GaN is given in Table 2.
+Several epitaxial methods have been suggested to obtain better crystal quality of GaN such as hydride vapour phase epitaxy (HVPE), MOCVD, molecular-beam epitaxy (MBE), and pulsed laser deposition (PLD).
+Some methods were summarized by Denis et al. [32], Nasser et al. [33] and Qiang [34].
+A summary of several methods to grow GaN is given in Table 2.